zhoujd/zzdwm/tools/MicroEMACS/doc/guide/content/docs/inserting/_index.md

     argument of 16 (i.e. two `Control-U`s) is specified, reduce indentation by three spaces.
 Otherwise retain the same indentation.

-[unbound]

-:   **ruby-indent**

-    This command is like a **ins-nl-and-indent**, but also attempts to indent according to commonly accepted Ruby conventions.
-    If the previous line starts with `{` or one of the many block-start keywords, or an argument of four (i.e. a single `Control-U`) is specified, indent by two spaces.
-If an argument of 16 (i.e. two `Control-U`s) is specified, reduce indentation by two spaces.
-Otherwise retain the same indentation.

 C-O

 :   **ins-nl-and-backup**